chekanov/FastSimNN/toy_detector/README.md

 The files will be stored in the "data" directory

-# Now train NN and make predictions
+# Train NN and make predictions

 The program "ana.cc" is designed to train NN and create predictions.
 The program can be compiled as "make".
 To run on the ANL ATLAS cluster.